 for Pharmacists, Nurses & Physicians

 MAD-ID offers two Antimicrobial Stewardship Training Programs designed to impart the skills and provide an overview of Antimicrobial Stewardship practice needed to develop or advance an Antimicrobial Stewardship Program.
-To-date, over 1,000 pharmacists, physicians and other health care professionals have completed one or both programs and over 1,600 more are actively enrolled.
+To-date, over 1,100 pharmacists, physicians, nurses and other health care professionals have completed one or both programs and over 1,600 more are actively enrolled.
 The didactic portion of our Basic and Advanced Programs are completed online and at our Annual Meeting, respectively.
 Continuing Pharmacy and Medical Education credit is awarded upon successful completion.